HamzaKadhim/cryptocurrency_choropleth_map_and_web_scraper/README.md

 volumes of cryptocurrency transactions in the world.
 This will require a solution in future updates.
 Modules and libraries used in this file include requests, csv, pymysql, pycountry, datetime, plotly.express and pandas.
 All volumes are measured in BTC.
+The program is structured using OOP.

 # pageViewPlotter.py